-- 1. All students are expected to participate actively in the course for which they are registered. - 2.
-If necessary, there will be an obligation to participate in practical exercises, with a view to admission to the related examination, without prejudice to the authority of the Board of Examiners to grant an exemption from this obligation, with or without imposing a substitute requirement. - 3.
-Any supplementary obligations are described by component in the course description.
+- 1. All students are expected to participate actively in the programme for which they are registered. - 2.
+If necessary, there will be an obligation to participate in practical exercises as a condition to participate in the (final) exam.
+The Board of Examiners has the authority to grant an exemption from this obligation, with or without imposing a substitute requirement. - 3.
+Any supplementary obligations are described by component in the course description in the digital study guide.